SeiyaNAKATA/SimonGameExperiments/README.md

 This repository contains the scripts to run simulations in

-Nakata S, Takezawa M. (in prep.)
-Hierarchical structures emerge from the cultural transmission: An iterated learning experiment using a non-linguistic task.
+Nakata, S. & Takezawa, M. (2023).
+Hierarchical structures emerge from the cultural transmission: an iterated learning experiment using a non-linguistic task.
+Frontiers in Artificial Intelligence.
+6:1221329. https://doi.org/10.3389/frai.2023.1221329

 The directory structure is as follows.